-The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
-In addition, the property is located on one of the City's primary commercial corridors and surrounded by commercial uses.
-Pursuant to the CMMC, cannabis retail storefronts and non-storefronts (delivery) are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
+The subject site is located within a commercial zone (C1, Local Business District) where commercial development is specifically allowed to include retail storefronts.
+In addition, the property is located on one of the City's primary commercial corridors which is predominantly intended for commercial uses.
+Pursuant to the CMMC, cannabis retail storefronts and nonstorefronts (delivery) are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
 Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
-All retail sales would take place underroof and no outdoor storage or sales are proposed nor would be allowed.
-Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include a variety of retail/commercial businesses such as furniture/mattress stores, a bar (The Harp Inn), hair and beauty salons, gym (The 12 Costa Mesa), optometry (Pearle Vision), medical urgent care center (Xpress Urgent Care), and automotive repair shop (Grand Prix Performance).
-The nearest residentially-zoned properties are located over 400 feet to the north from the subject property along Cabrillo Street.
-The existing residences and the subject property are separated by other commercially-zoned properties including a one-acre multi-tenant center to the east that has a large surface parking lot.
-As proposed and conditioned, the retail cannabis use would be compatible with other properties within the area and in compliance with local and State requirements.
+All retail sales would take place underroof, no outdoor storage or sales are proposed nor would be allowed and delivery operations would be conditioned to be compliant with applicable local and State laws and to minimize potential impacts to surrounding properties.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include several multi-tenant commercial centers with a variety of commercial businesses (offices, medical uses, restaurants, beauty parlors, grocery store, automotive dealerships, and other retail and service amenities).
+In addition, staff does not anticipate that the use would be materially detrimental to the existing businesses onsite since based on staff's site observations; there is adequate parking available for all of the businesses in the shopping center.
+In addition, the proposed retail use replaces a previous retail use with similar hours of operation.
+Therefore, the retail cannabis use would be compatible with other properties within the area, and in compliance with local and State requirements.